Module 6: Funding and Sustainability of Rural Food Access Programs

 The nature of the initiative determines what strategies to include in the sustainability plan.
 Many initiatives get started with grant or loan funds with the intention of pursuing additional funding moving forward.
 Other initiatives rely on consumers and/or donors to keep the business afloat.
 There may also be creative strategies about sustainability in place, such as developing urban-rural alliances to reinforce the food system.
 However the initiative intends to sustain itself, transparency is important and early conversations should be had with key stakeholders.

-For a general overview of the how-to plan for the sustainability of your program, see Planning for Sustainability in the Rural Community Health Toolkit.
+For a general overview of the how-to plan for the sustainability of your program, see Planning for Funding and Sustainability in the Rural Community Health Toolkit.

 Resources to Learn More